-|Semester Exam||2 Hours Written Exam||50%|
+|Semester Exam||2 Hours||50%|

 |Semester Assessment||Practical Programming: Weekly worksheets||10%|

-|Semester Assessment||Problem, Analysis, Design, Programming and Short Report: One larger piece of practical programming work (using both languages) with report (50 hours)||40%|
+|Semester Assessment||2 Hours Problem, Analysis, Design, Programming and Short Report: One larger piece of practical programming work with report.||40%|

 |Supplementary Assessment||2 Hours Written Exam and Practical Work: 2 hour supplementary exam and/or resubmission of failed/non-submitted coursework components or ones of equivalent value||50%|

-|Supplementary Exam||2 Hours Resit exam and or failed coursework etc resit failed component||50%|
+|Supplementary Exam||2 Hours Resit exam and or failed coursework etc Students should resit failed components This replaces both the Semester Assessments||50%|

 On successful completion of this module students should be able to: